JanMuench/Tutorial_Patch-clamp_data/README.md

 5. To adapt the kinetic scheme, one needs to change two matrices inside [“KF.txt”](KF.txt): the rate marix and observation matrix which defines which states are conducting and the functions related to the kinetic scheme.
-After all changes to the STAN  programm “KF.txt” needs to be recompiled.
+After all changes to the Stan program, “KF.txt” needs to be recompiled.

 	1. The function
 	```Stan